Hildorien/TemporalGeneralizedRules/README.md

 ## Pypy

-For a faster performance we recommend using this package with Pypy, a faster implementation of python. https://www.pypy.org/
+For a better performance we recommend using this package with Pypy, a faster implementation of python.

+https://www.pypy.org/